k9backupbuddy/k9backupbuddy.github.io/README.md

 # k9backupbuddy.github.io
-Sensors for health safety and structural monitoring
+Exploring the use of health monitoring via sensors